Mingxihuang954/InsuranceCloudCodeSamples/ConstraintModels/MigrationTools/README.md

 The **CML Migration Tool** enables seamless import, export, and deployment of Constraint Modeling Language (CML) rule sets across Salesforce orgs:

 - Moving rule sets from sandbox to production environments
-- Updating of the existing rule sets
+- Updating the existing rule sets
 - Creating backups of your CML configurations
 - Sharing rule set templates across multiple orgs

-Before using the CML Migration Tool, make sure the target org already has relevant Context Definition and PCM data such as Attributes, Product Classifications, Products, and Product Related Components.

 #### How to Use the CML Migration Tool